 (b) Prescription Drugs.
 The prescription drug benefit for the Total Choice, Health Guard PPO (if applicable), and Select Care POS Plans shall implement the following.
 There shall be an initial deductible of twenty-five dollars (\$25) per patient for each year.
+Commencing on January 1, 2019, the initial deductible will increase to fifty dollars (\$50.00).
 As is currently the case, the State may select the Pharmacy Benefits Manager, who shall implement the terms of this section in accordance with its contract with the State.
 The Pharmacy Benefits Manager shall, in accordance with industry standards, categorize (and may subsequently recategorize) prescription drugs into three tiers: generic, preferred brand and non-preferred brand.
-There shall be a co-payment by the patient on each prescription of ten percent (10%) for generic drugs, twenty percent (20%) for preferred brands, and forty percent (40%) for non-preferred brands.
+There shall be a co-payment by the patient on each prescription of ten percent (10%) for generic drugs, twenty percent (20%) for preferred brands. and forty percent (40%) for non-preferred brands.
 If there is no effective generic or preferred alternative to it, the co-payment for non-preferred brands shall be twenty percent (20%).
 There shall be a maximum out of pocket by the patient, in addition to the deductible, of six hundred seventy-five dollars (\$675), effective January 1, 2009, and seven hundred fifty dollars (\$750) effective January 1, 2010.
-Co-payments made at the forty percent (40%) rate for nonpreferred brands shall not be counted toward the maximum out-of-pocket limit (i.e., there shall be no maximum out-of-pocket limit for co-payments made at the forty percent (40%) rate for nonpreferred brands).
+Co-payments made at the forty percent (40%) rate for non-preferred brands shall not be counted toward the maximum out-of-pocket limit (i.e., there shall be no maximum out-of-pocket limit for co-payments made at the forty percent (40%) rate for non-preferred brands).
 The maximum out-of-pocket shall apply to all co-payments made at the ten percent (10%) or twenty percent (20%) rate.
 The maximum out-of-pocket limit shall also apply to all co-payments made for Specialty drugs at the forty percent (40%) rate.
-The Pharmacy Benefit Manager shall, prior to implementing the list, and annually thereafter, provide a proposed list of the division of drugs into tiers prior to the implementation of such drug list.
+Effective January 1, 2019, the prescription drug formulary, formerly referred to as "the list" shall change to the standard national formulary of the Pharmacy Benefits Manager and the State shall have the authority to authorize the Pharmacy Benefits Manager to apply reasonable quality and cost measures such as prior authorization and drug quantity management.
+The Pharmacy Benefit Manager shall, annually thereafter, provide a proposed list of the division of drugs into tiers prior to the implementation of such drug list.
 The parties will meet, review and discuss the drug list promptly.
 The parties must consider each other's positions in good faith.
 During any year, the Pharmacy Benefit Manager may bring forward revisions for discussion and review in accordance with this paragraph.
-If VSEA contends that the list or revision finally implemented by the State violates this agreement, the VSEA retains all rights to contest this action.
-The parties shall utilize the Benefits Advisory Committee, with equal (c) Study Committee. membership by the State and the VSEA, for the purpose of reviewing all issues related to health care and prescription drugs, and recommending changes to the bargaining committees. parties shall also establish a special study committee to evaluate the current health plans, and make recommendations to the bargaining committees of the State and employees for sustainable savings in the health care plans.